pstrinkle/drf-coupons/README.md

 6. (They can be used by a specific list of users?) ... maybe later.

 You create coupons in the system that are then claimed by users.

+## Developing

+The unit-tests should automatically be run when you run `python manage.py test` and they are isolated.